jkkicks/Vela/CONTRIBUTING.md

 ---

-Thank you for contributing to SparkBot!
+Thank you for contributing to Vela!
 Your efforts help make this project better for everyone. 🚀